Welcome to ECC Admissions

 Following this, we will be in touch shortly to discuss your application or arrange an interview with a tutor from your area of interest.

 We look forward to seeing you at your interview.
 Come along to the main college reception at your chosen campus a few minutes before your interview time.
-Read through the Interview Guide and Financial Support flyer we sent to you before you come so we can answer any questions you may have.
 You are welcome to bring a parent, carer or friend with you.

 If you can’t make your interview date please let us know as soon as possible.
 This will allow us to make an alternative date for you and offer your original space to someone else.

-Please give us a call as soon as you remember so that we can arrange a new appointment for you.
+Please give us a call as soon as you can so that we can arrange a new appointment for you.

 Congratulations that’s great news!
 We will write to you shortly with confirmation of your place and any agreed conditions of your offer.